Communities await first US limits on 'forever chemicals'

 Last year the agency lowered its conservative, voluntary health thresholds to levels that tests can’t even detect – a fraction of a part per trillion.
 In 2016, it was 70 ppt.
 Before that, it was even higher.
 As the EPA recognizes the increased danger of these compounds, it will mean people who were once told their water was safe to drink will find out it actually requires treatment.

 When people feel misled about the safety of their tap water, they are less likely to drink it.
-Instead, they tend to reach for expensive bottled water and consume sugary drinks more often, leading to health problems like diabetes.
+Instead, they tend to reach for expensive bottled water and consume sugary drinks more often, choices associated with health problems like diabetes.

-“We do have challenges in this community with trust,” said Abel Moreno, the district manager of the South Adams County Water & Sewer District that serves Commerce City, an industrial stretch of Denver, where contaminants leaked from a nearby chemical manufacturing plant decades ago.
-Although the district built a facility to treat the problem, it sparked long-simmering distrust in the predominantly Latino neighborhood, and questions about how long people had been exposed.
+“We do have challenges in this community with trust,” said Abel Moreno, the district manager of the South Adams County Water & Sewer District that serves Commerce City, an industrial stretch of Denver.
+Contaminants leaked from a nearby chemical manufacturing plant decades ago.
+Although the district built a facility to treat the contamination, it sparked long-simmering distrust in the predominantly Latino neighborhood, and questions about how long people had been exposed.

 Last year, Betty Rivas was startled by a letter telling her that the drinking fountains her 8-year-old used at school weren’t safe.
 PFAS stories had been in the local news and the school district told families to use bottled water.
 It reinforced Rivas’s fears.